ch1190/mediatransformationVR/README.md

 # mediatransformationVR
-Assets, models, code everything we want to share
+Assets, models, code everything we want to share for our university VR project.